jgyy/fcc-scrape/placeholder.md

   );
 ```

-Session and session secret should be correctly set up.
+Socket.IO should be listening for connections.

 ```js
 (getUserInput) =>